 Understanding this cycle gives us multiple points of entry if we want to change these destructive processes:

+(1) Intervene in the internal processes that are inhibiting executive functioning – recall that these skills go offline once the threat response is triggered.
+Recall also, that different people have different baselines for each skill.
+The following strategies can help you to return to your own baseline a.
+Interrupt the shame and recrimination – you can check out my earlier blog post on Self-Compassion for ideas about how to start this. b.
+Try a grounding exercise to help you reset your nervous system from a survival (fight/flight) response back to a regulated state where you have access to your more complex brain processes, like executive functioning c.
+Build up your perceived sense of safety through connection with supportive others – for example, if you have a goal of running more, connecting with a runner’s club can increase the intrinsic rewards of the activity to overcome any initial resistance to this particular behaviour.
 (2) Change the external factors that are inhibiting executive functioning – systems are your friend here.
 Rather than try to force your brain to work with existing systems, explore what you can do to change the systems to work for your brain.
 For example, I am terrible with organizing physical paper files.
 This was a major problem as a family lawyer – historically, judges have loved paper.
 However, since COVID I’ve gone paperless, and thanks to my steadfast adherence to a simple but effective digital file naming system, my filing essentially does itself now.
 No need to find the motivation, discipline, or even skill to master paper filing – I simply found a workaround that works for my brain.
+(3) Work to slowly strengthen executive functioning skills over time.
+Regular engagement in mindfulness, martial arts, sports, music, dance, caring for a pet, and cooking have all been found to enhance overall executive functioning.
+One thing all these activities appear to have in common is that they pair something apparently enjoyable with the development of skills; there is a built-in reward system.

 By starting from a place of curiosity and understanding, we can begin to unpack which executive functioning skills are interfering with goal-oriented behaviour, and consider ways to either (i) grow/build the skill in which a deficit has been identified; (ii) compensate for the skill deficit with other, stronger executive functioning skills in which we don’t have a deficit; or (iii) build external supports to remove the need to rely on the weaker skill.